tallstreet/graphql/README.md

 graphql
 =======

 utilities for dealing with GraphQL queries in Go.
+Parses with libgraphqlparser

 license: ISC